Busemann and MCP

 \subsubsection{Andreev's work}

-A \textit{G-space}, introduced by Busemann \cite{Bu48, Bu55}, is a locally compact, complete, geodesically complete space without branching geodesics, and with a positive lower bound on the injectivity radius locally.
+A \textit{G-space}, introduced by Busemann \cite{Bu48, Bu55}, is a qualitative generalization of a Finsler manifold from the perspective of the geometry of geodesics.
+More specifically, it is a locally compact, complete, geodesically complete metric space without branching geodesics such that the injectivity radius is locally uniformly bounded below (here the injectivity radius is a maximal radius in which any shortest path admits a unique extension).
+Any locally geodesically complete, locally Busemann space with local MCP is, in fact, a G-space (see Proposition \ref{prop:kkbran} for the non-branching property).

 In \cite{An14, An17}, Andreev studied the structure of G-spaces satisfying the Busemann convexity (for which the injectivity radius is automatically infinite).
 In particular, he proved in \cite{An14} that any G-space satisfying the Busemann convexity is homeomorphic to Euclidean space (cf.\ \cite[Theorem 1.6]{FG25}).
 Furthermore, in \cite{An17}, he proved that the tangent cone of such a G-space is isometric to a strictly convex Banach space (Theorem \ref{thm:and}, Remark \ref{rem:and}).
 We will use this rigidity result to prove Theorems \ref{thm:main} and \ref{thm:bdry}, as well as the regularity of the manifold interior in Theorems \ref{thm:mfd} and \ref{thm:int}.
-Note that any locally geodesically complete, locally Busemann space with local MCP is a G-space (see Proposition \ref{prop:kkbran}).